More and more people choose to train outdoors to enjoy the sun and fresh air.

-The sun alone will not rust your weights but you will have problems when using them as they will be hot and that will be very annoying for you.
-On the other hand, even the best quality weights, if you leave them in the sun, they will rust over time.
+The sun alone will not rust your weights, but you will have problems when using them as they will be hot, and that will be very annoying for you.
+On the other hand, even the best quality weights will rust over time if you leave them in the sun.

-As they will also have sweat, even if they have a coating such as black chrome or zinc oxide that help protect the steel or iron from rust.
+They will also have sweat, even if they have a coating such as black chrome or zinc oxide that helps protect the steel or iron from rust.

 2. Can You Keep Your Weights in the Rain?

-After each rain, it is essential that you ventilate the plastic and dry it well to prevent moisture and subsequent oxidation.
+After each rain, you must ventilate the plastic and dry it to prevent moisture and subsequent oxidation.